civol/HDLRuby/README.md

-#### Defining and executing Ruby methods within HDLRuby::High constructs
+#### Defining and executing Ruby methods within HDLRuby constructs
 <a name="method"></a>

-Like with any Ruby program it is possible to define and execute methods anywhere in HDLRuby:High using the standard Ruby syntax.
-When defined, a method is attached to the enclosing HDLRuby::High construct.
-For instance, when defining a method when declaring a system, it will be usable within this system, while when defining a method outside any construct, it will be usable everywhere in the HDLRuby::High description.
+Like with any Ruby program it is possible to define and execute methods anywhere in HDLRuby using the standard Ruby syntax.
+When defined, a method is attached to the enclosing HDLRuby construct.
+For instance, when defining a method when declaring a system, it will be usable within this system, while when defining a method outside any construct, it will be usable everywhere in the HDLRuby description.

-A method can include HDLRuby::High code in which case the resulting hardware is appended to the current construct.
+A method can include HDLRuby code in which case the resulting hardware is appended to the current construct.
 For example the following code adds a connection between `sig0` and `sig1` in system `sys0`, and transmission between `sig0` and `sig1` in the behavior of `sys1`.